farhat-lab/who-analysis/README.md

 Isolates with a lot of missingness are far more common than features with a lot of missingness because most of the sequenced regions have high mappability, except the ribosomal regions.

 A threshold of <b>1%</b> is used to drop isolates, i.e. if more than 1% of an isolate's features for a given analysis are NA, then drop the isolate.
-A threshold of <b>25%</b> is used to drop variants, i.e. if more than 25% of the isolates in a given analysis are missing that feature, then drop the feature.
+Similarly, if more than <b>25%</b> of the isolates in a given analysis are missing that feature, then drop the feature.

 Then, all remaining features with anything missing are dropped.
 Imputation can be done instead by setting the argument `impute` to True.
 This will impute every element in the matrix that is missing by averaging the feature, stratified by resistance phenotype.